hujanais/hello-microservices/README.md

 : x!

 # back in the shell command, type exit to exit from the container.
-# check that the docker container is indeed will running.
+# check that the docker container is running.
 docker ps

 # now go to your laptop browser and navigate to